TheNewStellW/vmware-operations-guide/content/Dashboards/Chapter 3 - Capacity Dashboards/3.3.2-cluster-capacity/_index.md

 - Reclamation
 - Contention

 Utilization is the primary counter for capacity, as it reflects the actual, live usage of the resources.
 If utilization is high, it does not matter if the overcommit ratio is far below your target, the cluster is full.
 On the other hand, if utilization is very low, that is not a good thing either.
-Unless it’s a newly provisioned cluster, that could indicates wastage.
+Unless it's a newly provisioned cluster, that could indicates wastage.

 Allocation complements utilization as not all workload is real.
 This is covered in the Capacity chapter, under Allocation Model.